kar69-96/Volatility-Estimator/README.md

 # Volatility Estimator Stack

-I built this as a compact volatility analytics “workbench”: pull OHLC data, run multiple volatility estimators over configurable horizons, compare them side-by-side, and (optionally) look at event windows and simple pattern-based forecasts.
+Built this as a compact volatility analytics “workbench”: pull OHLC data, run multiple volatility estimators over configurable horizons, compare them side-by-side, and (optionally) look at event windows and simple pattern-based forecasts.

-It’s meant to be easy to explore interactively (Streamlit) but also usable from the command line for repeatable runs.
+Meant to be easy to explore interactively (Streamlit) but also usable from the command line for repeatable runs.

 ## What’s inside